rsnpj/notes-site/notes/Year_2/Software_Methodologies/AI_Search/Heuristics.md

 -   Then $h_1$ would be the optimal number of steps to a goal node

--   Suppose that the rules of the problem were changed so that a file could move one cell up, down, left or right, regardless as to whether the adjacent cell were vacant
+-   Suppose that the rules of the problem were changed so that a file could move one cell up, down, left or right, regardless of if the adjacent cell were vacant

 -   Then $h_2$ would be the optimal number of steps to a goal node